Shortcuts

 • How can colorblind people compensate for their deficient color vision?

 While there are no cures for color blindness, there are many possibilities to help control the annoyance of this disease.
-A possible treatment for color vision deficiency is to use special glasses with red-orange filters to make it easier to interpret colors or actually to better see contrasts.
+A possible treatment for color vision deficiency is to use special glasses with particular color filters to make it easier to interpret colors or actually to better see contrasts.
 Another way to control symptoms is to use what is called the X-Chrom lens.
-The X-Chrom lens is a red contact lens worn on the non-dominant eye of color deficient people and which helps some to better interpret colors or contrasts.
+The X-Chrom lenses are red contact lenses worn on the non-dominant eye of color deficient people and which helps some to better interpret colors or contrasts.
 The X-Chrom lens does not restore normal color vision, it just allows some colorblind individuals to distinguish colors better.

 • How can I create a colorblind friendly website?